-Music

-MUS 110 Music Appreciation

-This course is a basic survey of the music of the Western world.
-Emphasis is placed on the elements of music, terminology, composers, form, and style within a historical perspective.
-Upon completion, students should be able to demonstrate skills in basic listening and understanding of the art of music.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-MUS 111 Fundamentals of Music

-This course is an introductory course for students with little or no music background.
+Music MUS 110 Music Apprect Prerequisites: None Corequisites: None College Transfer Course 3 0 0 3 elements of music, terminolog completion, students should b f the music of the Western world.
+Emphas y, composers, form, and style within a his ie able to demonstrate skills in basic listen is has been approved for transfer under the requirement. torical point erspe unde ective. erstan Upon ding MUS 111 Fundamentals Prerequisites: None Corequisites: None of Music 3 0 0 3 College Transfer Course This course is an introductory course for students with little or no music background.
 Emphasis is placed on music notation, rhythmic patterns, scales, key signatures, intervals, and chords.
 Upon completion, students should be able to demonstrate an understanding of the rudiments of music.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-MUS 112 Introduction to Jazz

-This course introduces the origins and musical components of jazz and the contributions of its major artists.
+MUS 112Introduction to Jazz3003Prerequisites:NoneCorequisites:NoneCollege Transfer CourseThis course introduces the origins and musical components of jazz and the contributions of its major artists.
 Emphasis is placed on the development of discriminating listening habits, as well as the investigation of the styles and structural forms of the jazz idiom.
 Upon completion, students should be able to demonstrate skills in listening and understanding this form of American music.
-This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.

-MUS 121 Music Theory I 3 0 0 3

-This course provides an introduction to the musical elements of melody, rhythm, and harmony.
-Emphasis is placed upon the interaction of these elements through fundamental analysis and an introduction to part writing.
-Upon completion, students should be able to demonstrate understanding of melodic voice leading, rhythmic functions within simple and compound meters, and simple harmonic progressions.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS. o World Music 30 0 0 3 Prerequisites: None Corequisites: None instruments, sources, and perf urvey of World Music.
+Emphasis is placed of orming practices.
+Upon completion, stude ening and understanding of the art of Wo ents shou uld be to MUS 121 Music Theory Prerequisites: None Corequisites: None College Transfer Course I 3 0 0 3 This course provides an introd Emphasis is placed upon the in an introduction to part writing understanding of melodic void meters, and simple harmonic uction to the musical elements of melody nteraction of these elements through func J. Upon completion, students should be al e leading, rhythmic functions within simp progressions.
+This course has been approve and/or elective course requirement. damenta ole to de le and co l anal mons ompo ysis a strate ound nd MUS 122Music TheoryPrerequisites:MUS 121Corequisites:NoneCollege Transfer Course 3 0 0 3 Inis course provides a compre hensive study of diatonic harmony.
+Empha sis is plac ced o n void ce and label non-harmonic tones, analyze chords using Roman numerals, figured bass, and lead sheet symbols, and classify small-scale phrase structure and cadence types.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-MUS 122 Music Theory II

 This course provides a comprehensive study of diatonic harmony.
 Emphasis is placed on voice leading tasks, part writing, and analysis using various labeling systems.
-Upon completion, students should be able to demonstrate harmonic principles through four-voice part writing, recognize and label non-harmonic tones, analyze chords using Roman numerals, figured bass, and lead sheet symbols, and classify small-scale phrase structure and cadence types.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.
+Upon completion, students should be able to demonstrate harmonic principles through four-voice part writing, recognize

-MUS 125 Aural Skills I 0 2 0
+MUS 125 Aural Skills I